Cardinals–Dodgers rivalry: 1980s: First official postseason match-up, Ozzie Smith, and Pedro Guerrero for John Tudor

 Overall in the 1980s, the Dodgers and Cardinals dominated the National League.
 With timely hitting, good defense, and dominant pitching, the Dodgers won two World Series in the decade (1981, 1988), made the postseason four times (1981, 1983, 1985, 1988), and played in a one-game playoff in 1980.
 With the omnipresent threat of the stolen base and big time clutch hitting, the Cardinals reign of dominance earned three World Series appearances in 1982, 1985, and 1987, winning their lone championship of the decade in 1982.
 Both teams had what could be considered a lean period for a storied franchise after this era.
 The Dodgers did not seriously challenge in the National League West again until 1991 and did not make the postseason again until 1995.
 After 1987, the Cardinals did not make the postseason again until 1996, which by this time they were in the newly created National League Central division.
 Additionally, Hall of Fame managers Whitey Herzog and Tommy Lasorda retired by the time the rivalry sparked again.

-The next significant moments of the rivalry came during the 1990s, which were a down period for both teams.
+The next significant moments of the rivalry came during the 1990s, which were a period inconsistent play for both teams.
 On June 29, 1990, long-time Dodgers ace pitcher Fernando Valenzuela had his last great moment of his career when he threw a no-hitter against the St. Louis Cardinals just hours after the Oakland Athletics' Dave Stewart threw one.
 It was only time two no-hitters were thrown on the same day.
 On August 10, 1995, the Cardinals-Dodgers game at Dodger Stadium was forfeited after fans hurled giveaway baseballs onto the field in disgust over bad calls and player ejections throughout the game.
 The Dodgers had to forfeit their game against the Cardinals with one out in the bottom of the ninth.
 "It was unbelievable," Dodgers manager Tommy Lasorda said at the time, according to the Los Angeles Times.
 "I've never seen anything like this.
 I'm disappointed in the ones who threw the balls, not the good fans."
 On April 23, 1999, St. Louis Cardinals Fernando Tatís made baseball history when he hit two grand slams in one inning.
 He is the only batter in MLB history to accomplish this feat.
 Tatís hit both of his grand slams against starting pitcher Chan Ho Park of the Los Angeles Dodgers.
 With these two grand slams, Tatís also set a Major League record with eight runs batted in during a single inning.